-Consider SOPA, the Stop Online Piracy Act.
+Remember SOPA, the Stop Online Piracy Act.
 If the name means nothing to you, you’re not alone.
-Proposed in 2011, the bill claimed to combat piracy but threatened to criminalize everyday online activities, effectively transforming internet providers into surveillance gatekeepers.
+The law was proposed in 2011, the bill claimed to combat piracy but threatened to criminalize everyday online activities online.
+It was effectively going to transform internet providers into surveillance gatekeepers.
 Then, on January 18, 2012, something extraordinary happened.
 Websites like Wikipedia went dark in protest.
-Developers, creators, and ordinary users united, flooding Congress with calls.
-My own team quietly redirected our site’s homepage to educate visitors about SOPA, risking backlash from employers.
-Two days later, the bill was shelved.
-It was a rare moment of collective defiance.
-A testament to what the internet could achieve when its users fought as one.
+Developers and ordinary users united, flooding Congress with calls.
+At work, my own team quietly redirected our website’s homepage to educate visitors about SOPA, risking backlash from employers.

 This erosion of memory is compounded by how younger generations experience the internet.
 For many, platforms like TikTok or Instagram are the internet: walled gardens where content lives or dies by opaque algorithms.
 Imagine a teenager researching a historical event solely through YouTube Shorts: if a video is removed, the event itself might as well not exist.
 Like AOL’s curated “web-on-training-wheels” in the 90s, these platforms gatekeep access to the broader world.
 What’s deleted or suppressed isn’t just invisible; it’s unremembered, even if fragments linger on some forgotten server.